 Many people never re-title any or all of their assets into their living trust, but through a POA an agent can be given the authority to re-title them when necessary.
 Without a POA, the successor trustee would not be able to administer the assets not owned by the trust.

 6. How does the Health Insurance Portability & Accountability Act of 1996 (HIPAA) impact a POA?

 HIPAA is a federal law that protects an individual’s privacy by restricting access to the release of protected health information (PHI), and has had a direct impact on the ability for agents to gain access to the principal’s important medical records.
 A healthcare or durable POA may include language specifically appointing the agent as a “Personal Representative” under the HIPAA Privacy Rules.
 A clause must therefore be included, granting such authority in writing.

-If the terms of the POA do not appoint a HIPAA Personal Representative (PR), then the principal may appoint a PR by executing a separate HIPAA authorization form (readily available), granting the agent with access to the principal’s PHI, rather than amending the POA itself.
+If the terms of the POA do not appoint a HIPAA Personal Representative, then the principal may appoint a Personal Representative by executing a separate HIPAA authorization form (readily available) granting the agent with access to the principal’s PHI, rather than amending the POA itself.